In addition to our API Challenges you should practice on as many sites as possible. Try RestListicator part of the TestingApp.

 docker run -it -p 4567:4567 eviltester/restlisticator:latest-buggy

-This will run the buggy version on localhost:4567
+This will run the buggy version on localhost:4567.

 API Endpoints

-, but it also has user access and multi-session access.
+The application has one main functional Entity list, but it also has user access and multi-session access.

 Three users are created when the application starts, each with different permissions.